openregulatory/templates/templates/techdoc/62304/instructions-on-data-acquisitions.md

-# Instructions on data acquisitions
+# Instructions on Data Acquisitions

 In this document we define what kind of data we obtain from partners (“acquisition”) and what we then use for annotation (“annotation data”).